deepsea-inria/pbench/README.md

 The documentation of the `prun` tool can be found in `prun.md` and that of the `pplot` tool in `pplot.md`.

+Note that the benchmark programs themselves can be written in any language.
+The only requirement is that the benchmark programs honor a certain format for receiving command-line arguments and printing measurements to `stdout`.
+The conventions that we use are detailed in the documentation of the `prun` tool.

 Writing custom benchmarking scripts
 -----------------------------------